 In certain states, the courts attempt to achieve a fair (not necessarily equal) allocation of marital property based on guidelines established by the state law.

 However, California adheres to community property law as opposed to equitable distribution.
 Other states that follow community property law include Arizona, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.

 Benefits of a No-Fault Divorce

-The most significant advantage of a no-fault divorce is that it saves you time and money.
-Fault-based divorces often involve lengthy court battles as each spouse tries to prove that the other was at fault for the marriage’s demise.
-But with a no-fault divorce, the process can be much simpler and quicker.
+Fault-based divorce often involves lengthy court battles as each spouse tries to prove that the other was at fault for the marriage’s demise.
+But with a no-fault divorce, the process can be much quicker and simpler.